jndre/In-the-DOM-We-Trust/README.md

 confirmed_taintflows saved to: results/http___localhost_/confirmed_taintflows.json
 ```

 The error logging of the tool is very verbose and logs errors of the form `Error while Modifying HTML response for injection: ProtocolError: Could not load body for this request.
 This might happen if the request is a preflight request.` when it tries to edit a preflight request.
-Preflight requests are just skipped and these logs can be ignored.
+Preflight requests are then just skipped and these logs can be ignored.

 The results are written to `./results`.